-Sometimes an attorney may agree to take less than the maximum percentage, depending on the circumstances.
-The client has the right to negotiate the fee.
-If the case is very difficult or if it does not appear that the recovery will be great, it is unlikely that the attorney would agree to reduce the fee.
+Depending on the facts of the case, your personal injury attorney may agree to take less than the maximum percentage allowed under the law.
+However, if the case is very difficult (liability or damages will be hard to prove) or if it does not appear that the amount of recovery will be significant, then it is unlikely that the attorney would agree to reduce the fee.

-If the case is a very substantial one and a large settlement is likely to occur very early in the process, a lawyer will probably agree to accept less than the maximum, at least if the case settles prior to the filing of a lawsuit.
+Likewise, if the case is a very substantial one and a large settlement is likely to occur very early in the process, we will probably agree to accept less than the maximum, at least if the case settles prior to the filing of a lawsuit.

-There are other situations where your personal injury lawyer may agree to work on a contingent fee that is less than the maximum allowed by the Florida Supreme Court.
-You, as the client, may negotiate the contingent fee.
-In certain circumstances, a lawyer might very well be willing to handle your case for less than the maximum set forth in the rules regulating the Florida Bar.
+There are other situations where we may agree to work on a contingent fee that is less than the maximum allowed by the Florida Supreme Court.
+We make the decision to accept less than the maximum fee on a case-by-case basis.

 Want to Know More?

 Since 1982, Alan Sackrin has represented clients throughout Florida in recovering monetary damages for their personal injuries.
-Alan is a Board Certified Civil Trial Expert that strives to maximize the amount of compensation his clients’ receive for their claim.
-Alan brings a high-level of skill and knowledge to his client’s case and he offers a free initial consultation.
+Alan is a Board Certified Civil Trial Expert who has spent years evaluating accident facts, applying the law, and has effectively asked juries to render favorable verdicts for his clients.

 See: Sample Case Verdicts and Settlements